Mastercard/web-merchant-api-sdk/README.md

 		var invokeSbiCfiApi= function () {
 		// Web Merchant API function to get the bank details. zappMerchantApi.getCfiDetails.then(function(result) {
-            /*Promise is resolved, use the zappMerchantApi objects to display the bank details.<br>Two zappMerchantApi objects are:
+            /*  Promise is resolved, use the zappMerchantApi objects to display the bank details.
+	    	Two zappMerchantApi objects are:

 		1. zappMerchantApi.cfiDetails – This object contains the list of banks with the following details.
 		   i.	 cfiLogo: "https://cdn/..../bankName-bank.png"